 1. New Balance 840 Neutral Running Shoes for Men and Women

 One type of footwear frequently recommended as one of the best shoes for orthotic inserts is the New Balance 840, thanks to its broader and deeper toe box.
-The technology and features utilized in the shoe are all geared towards making it a high-performance running shoe.
-A New Balance 840 walking shoe is Diabetic approved and has been recognized as one of the most comfortable and best-fitting shoes available.
+The technology and features utilised in the shoe are all geared towards making it a high-performance running shoe.
+A New Balance 840 walking shoe is Diabetic approved and has been recognised as one of the most comfortable and best-fitting shoes available.

 2. New Balance 1080 V5 Neutral Running Shoes for Men and Women